Frequently Asked Questions

 10. What do I do if I am a victim of sexual assault?

-In case of rape or sexual offense at any of our campus locations, a student should first contact the Rape Crisis Center of the Lowcountry at 1-800-637-RAPE or the 24 hour Crisis Line for Citizens Opposed to Domestic Abuse (CODA) at 843-770-1070 or toll free at 1-800-868-2632, then the Director of Public Safety at USC Beaufort through the 24 hour line at 843-208-8911.
+In case of rape or sexual offense at any of our campus locations, a student should first contact USC Beaufort Police Department through the 24 hour line at 843-208-8911or 843-812-8186.
+The Rape Crisis Center of the Lowcountry at 1-800-637-RAPE or the 24 hour Crisis Line for Citizens Opposed to Domestic Abuse (CODA) at 843-770-1070 or toll free at 1-800-868-2632, are also available for contact.
 Military security should be notified on the military bases.
 In the case of a sex offense, one should preserve as much of the evidence as possible to prove there was a sexual assault.

 USC Beaufort provides information and materials on the awareness of rape, acquaintance rape and sex offenses through the use of special programs, University 101 classes and pamphlets which are available to students.
 The local Rape Crisis Center and CODA can be used as a referral agency.